paul-thebaud/phpunit-generator/DOCUMENTATION.md

 function doSomething() {}
 ```

+You can find basic examples on using annotations [here](examples) with input class, and output tests class.

 __Note__: PhpUnitGen annotations are __made to generate simple tests__.
 If you want to test complex methods, you should write your assertions yourself.